SciPhi-AI/R2R/docker/user_tools/README.md

-# User Configs Directory
+# User-Defined Tools Directory

 ## Overview
 This directory is mounted inside the R2R Docker container and is intended for custom tool files.
 Any files placed here will be accessible to the application running in the container.

 ## Usage
 1. Place your custom tool definitions in this directory.
 Utilize the template structure demonstrated here.
+2. Add any additional dependencies that you may need to the user_requirements.txt file in this directory.
-2. Include the tool in your your agent configuration.
+3. Include the tool in your your agent configuration.

 ## Creating a tool
 ```python